Rolf Killius is the project leader, curator, researcher, and media producer of the ‘Ealing Road Sounds’ project.

 Mukul is a fellow of the Royal Society of Arts.

-He teaches & mentors and runs Tamarind Theatre Co.
+He teaches theatre and community arts and runs Tamarind Theatre Co in London.

 Hano was born in 2008 in Gothenburg, Sweden; now, he is based in London.
 He is interested in Computer Science, Software Engineering, Music, and Art.
 Hano received the Jack Petchey Achievement Award for his hard work, communication, and teamwork skills.